 Dangers of Mixing Prozac and Alcohol

-Some Prozac and alcohol dangers are listed below to help you better understand the gravity of this deadly combination:
+Some fluoxetine interactions with alcohol dangers are listed below to help you better understand the gravity of this deadly combination:

-- Persistent lack of sleep negatively affects your body in a way that you are unable to think or function.
-Although taking Prozac for depression with alcohol can help you fall asleep quickly, you tend to wake up more in the middle of the night, which ultimately results in insomnia.
+Persistent lack of sleep negatively affects your body, so you cannot think or function.
+Although taking Prozac for depression with alcohol can help you fall asleep quickly, you tend to wake up more in the middle of the night, ultimately resulting in insomnia.

 Risk of Overdose

-- Overdose is always a possibility when someone is abusing the drug independently or mixing it with other substances.
-Similarly, individuals who fail to understand the gravity of mixing Prozac and alcohol eventually end up overdosing, leading to a life-threatening situation.
-Contrary to popular belief, the risk of overdose is still at large even if you combine Fluoxetine with even a small amount of alcohol.
+Overdose is always possible when someone abuses the drug independently or mixes it with other substances.
+Similarly, individuals who fail to understand the gravity of mixing Prozac and alcohol eventually overdose, leading to a life-threatening situation.
+Contrary to popular belief, the risk of overdose is still large even if you combine Fluoxetine with even a tiny amount of alcohol.

-- While the exact mechanism between Prozac and alcohol is yet to be discovered, doctors often warn people taking Prozac against consuming this medication with alcohol.
+While the exact mechanism between Prozac and alcohol is yet to be discovered, doctors often warn people taking Prozac against consuming this medication with alcohol.
 Unfortunately, it is easy for people to ignore the warning signs due to the immediate relief they get.
-Unconsciousness is one of the alarming signs on the list of Prozac and alcohol dangers.
-Since the function of both is to change the chemical activity in the brain that results in improved mood.
+Unconsciousness is one of the alarming signs on the Prozac and alcohol dangers list.
+Since both functions are to change the chemical activity in the brain, that results in improved mood.
 Unconsciousness is the result of excessive intake of Prozac and alcohol.

 Prozac and Alcohol Side Effects

-Alcohol should never be combined with an antidepressant medication like Prozac, as both substances may amplify the effects of the other, increasing the risk for overdose and other potentially dangerous side effects.
+Alcohol should never be combined with an antidepressant medication like Prozac, as both substances may amplify the effects of the other, increasing the risk for a drug overdose, alcohol poisoning, and other potentially dangerous side effects.
 Drinking alcohol while taking Prozac can also interfere with treating depression and anxiety.
 Is Prozac addictive?
 Prozac is an SSRI used to treat depression and panic disorders.
 This medication can quickly induce psychological habit-forming if one is not careful.
 Is Prozac addictive?
 No, Prozac (fluoxetine) is not classified as a controlled substance by the DEA and does not have physically addictive.
 However, some individuals taking the medication reported psychological dependency.

-Mixing Prozac and alcohol can also lead to other side effects.
+Drinking while taking Prozac can also lead to other side effects.
 These can include: